alerenda/alerenda.github.io/_reports/IDOR_PRANK/idor_prank.md

 > The request `GET` `/rest/basket/7` may be suggestive of an **IDOR vulnerability**: the parameter in the URL path represents a direct object reference, which identifies the shopping basket of this user.

-> The value of the parameter in the URL path (i.e., `7`) is a small integer and, as such, it is enumerable and seems highly predictable. *Security through obscurity* is not implemented.
+> The value of the parameter in the URL path (i.e., `7`) is a small integer and, as such, it is enumerable and seems highly predictable. *The strategy of using not predictable and not enurmerable references* is not implemented.

 > Ultimately, the presence of an IDOR vulnerability depends on whether the application enforces proper authorization checks.